fidsusj/HateSpeechDetection/assignments/1/ITA_asg_1.md

 ### 1.

 In general, it probably is not a good idea to use regular expressions to parse an HTML file.
-Even though it is possible to use regular expressions to parse HTML, this only holds for well-formed HTML - which it most often is not.
+Even though it is possible to use regular expressions to parse HTML, this only holds for well-formed HTML (context free) with a determined document structure - which is most often not the case.
 Especially when trying to parse a complete HTML file and understanding the whole structure, regular expressions become much too complex and difficult to maintain.
+It can quickly happen that too much input is matched, even if it is not supposed to match.
 On the other hand, it is feasible to use regular expressions to extract little bits of information out of an HTML file, e.g. all links in between ```<a>``` tags.
-But with regular expressions it can quickly happen that too much input is matched, even if it is not supposed to match.

-Usually, it is much easier to just use an HTML parser, which already exist in abundance.
+So to match simple text patterns using regular expressions is probably the best approach.
+But to extract information over the whole document - structured or unstructured - usually, it is much easier to just use an HTML parser, which already exist in abundance.

 ### 2.